Table of Contents

 With regard to gender distribution, different statements can be found in the literature.
 According to a study by the Robert Koch Institute (Germany), slightly more women than men were affected between 2003 and 2008.
 Other sources state an approximately equal distribution.

 Regardless, it is an undisputed fact that the initial onset of the allergic type of asthma occurs mostly during childhood.

 Causes and triggering factors

 Generally, two types of asthma can be distinguished.

 - Allergic, extrinsic asthma

 Patients with allergic, extrinsic asthma develop asthma symptoms when coming into contact with environmental allergens (e.g. pollen, pet hair, house dust mites, mildews, occupational allergens such as flour dust).

 The allergic type of asthma often exists in combination with other diseases pertaining to the atopic syndrome, such as allergic rhinitis or neurodermatitis.
 They all have in common a polygenic predisposition for excessive production of IgE.
 If both parents are affected by allergic asthma, their children will have a risk of disease of around 60-80 %.
 On the island Tristan da Cunha, 50 % of the population suffer from asthma due to hereditary transmission.

 - Non-allergic, intrinsic asthma

 For non-allergic, intrinsic asthma, the following trigger factors may play a role: respiratory infection (infectious asthma), acetylsalicylic acid/NSAIDs (analgesic asthma syndrome), noxious inhaled agents, gastroesophageal reflux, as well as cold air and physical or mental stress.

 Often, the two types cannot be rigorously distinguished especially when they occur in adult asthmatics.
 Only 30 % of patients suffer from a purely extrinsic or intrinsic asthma; the rest display hybrid forms of both types.

 The origin of bronchial asthma

 In the case of allergic asthma, only a few minutes after coming into contact with a corresponding allergen, the production of IgE antibodies begins.
-These antibodies activate mast cells, which release mediators such as leukotriene, prostaglandin and histamine (type 1 hypersensitivity reaction).
+These antibodies activate mast cells, which release mediators such as leukotriene, prostaglandin, and histamine (type 1 hypersensitivity reaction).
 These mediators cause bronchospasms, on one hand, and attract inflammatory cells, on the other.
 The latter eventually cause a long-term full picture of chronic inflammation.